PatrykChrabaszcz/Papers/Regularization.md

 Others about it:
 - Gal claims that here authors reason that noise added in the recurrent connections of an RNN leads to model instabilities, and they only add dropout to the decoding part.

+### Layer normalization

+Others about this paper:
+- Cooijmans: "(...) independently developed a variant of batch normalization that is also applicable to recurrent neural networks and delivers similar improvements as our method."

 ### Recurrent neural network regularization (8 Sep 2014) (ICLR 2015) Zaremba et al.
 - Authors claim that it is the first approach for using dropout in RNNs (LSTM).